 Remember, any ratings given below reflect my own personal opinions and that the lifetime cloud storage plans with the highest ratings might not necessarily be the best for your own personal needs.
 With this in mind, please refer to my detailed reviews of each entry on the list for more information on the service itself and how it might help with your own individual cloud storage requirements.

-pCloud is a popular and well-known cloud storage service noted for its very generous pricing plus the huge number of features included across their full range of pricing plans, plans which also include some very generous lifetime deals amongst various other options.
+pCloud is a very popular cloud storage service which is noted for its very generous pricing plus the huge number of features included across their full range of cloud storage plans, plans which also offer new and existing customers some very generous lifetime deals.

-Despite offering some very generous cloud storage plans, it is cloud functionality where pCloud really stands out thanks to the service itself including a huge number of useful features and functionalities for all users of the service.
-This includes use of the excellent pCloud desktop software (for Windows, mac OS and Linux devices), secure file sharing and file upload folders, device backup functionality and folder synchronisation, apps for iOS and Android plus the ability to play both audio and video files directly via the pCloud web interface amongst many other useful features.
+Despite offering some very generous cloud storage plans, it is cloud functionality where pCloud really stand out thanks to the service itself including a huge number of useful cloud-related features and functionalities for all users of the service.
+This includes use of the excellent pCloud desktop software (for Windows, Mac OS and Linux devices), secure file sharing, file upload folders, device backup, folder synchronisation, apps for iOS and Android plus the ability to play both audio and video files directly via the pCloud web interface amongst many other useful features.

 Security wise and pCloud is a solid offering providing very high levels of data security and data privacy for all users of the service.
 This sees the service itself based and operated form privacy friendly Switzerland with server options (specified at sign-up) available in both privacy friendly EU locations as well as optionally in the USA as well.

-Other security features found at pCloud include use of the pCloud Vault service, a service which sees a separate part of the pCloud account subject to zero-knowledge encryption for all files uploaded to it (although note that pCloud is not zero-knowledge encrypted outside of this vault area).
-Unfortunately, despite this Vault service being included on all regular plans by default, be sure to note that pCloud do charge a small additional fee for including this service on their lifetime offerings.
+Other security features available at pCloud include use of the pCloud Vault service, a service which sees a separate part of the pCloud account subject to strong zero-knowledge encryption (via AES 256-bit encryption) for all files uploaded to it (although note that pCloud is not zero-knowledge encrypted outside of this vault area).
+Unfortunately, despite this Vault service being included on all regular plans by default, be sure to note that pCloud do charge a small additional fee for including this service on the lifetime plans.

 pCloud is priced form just $49.99 / year for 500GB of cloud storage on an annual plan with 2TB also available for a very competitive $99.99 / year as well.
 Lifetime plans start at just $199 for 500GB with 2TB priced at $399 and a massive 10TB of lifetime cloud storage available for just a single payment of $1190.
 More information on all pCloud pricing plans can be found via the official pCloud website.